ckan/ckanext-harvest/README.rst

 behaviour.
 Those need to defined as a JSON object in the configuration form field.
 The currently supported configuration options are:

 *   api_version: You can force the harvester to use either version '1' or '2' of the CKAN API.
 Default is '2'.

 *   default_tags: A list of tags that will be added to all harvested datasets.
     Tags don't need to previously exist.

 *   default_groups: A list of groups to which the harvested datasets will be added to.
 The groups must exist.
-Note that you must use ids or names to define the groups according to the API version you defined (names for version '1', ids for version '2')
+Note that you must use ids or names to define the groups according to the API version you defined (names for version '1', ids for version '2').

+*   default_extras: A dictionary of key value pairs that will be added to extras of the harvested datasets.
+You can use the following replacement strings, that will be replaced before creating or updating the datasets:

+    * {dataset_id}
+    * {harvest_source_id}
+    * {harvest_source_url}   # Will be stripped of trailing forward slashes (/)
+    * {harvest_job_id}
+    * {harvest_object_id}

+*   override_extras: Assign default extras even if they already exist in the remote dataset.
+Default is False (only non existing extras are added).

 *   user: User who will run the harvesting process.
 Please note that this user needs to have permission for creating packages, and if default groups were defined, the user must have permission to assign packages to these groups.

 *   api_key: If the remote CKAN instance has restricted access to the API you can provide a CKAN API key, which will be sent in any request.

 *   read_only: Create harvested packages in read-only mode.
 Only the user who performed the harvest (the one defined in the previous setting or the 'harvest' sysadmin) will be able to edit and administer the packages created from this harvesting source.
 Logged in users and visitors will be